Australia’s Best Credit Cards July 2022

 - 0% balance transfer rate for 12 months

-Key details: The Coles No Annual Fee Mastercard is linked to the flybuys program, so you'll collect 1 point per $2 on eligible spends, plus you'll also earn the usual points at select partners (terms and conditions apply).
-If you are interested in transferring debt from one card to another, the Coles Mastercard offers a 0% p.a. balance transfer rate for the first 12 months.
+Key details: The Coles No Annual Fee Mastercard is linked to the flybuys program, so you'll collect 1 point per $2 on eligible spends, plus you'll also earn 1 point per $1 spent at select partners (conditions apply).
+You could also receive 20,000 flybuys points when you spend $3,000 on eligible purchases in the first 90 days of card approval (offer ends 31 July 2022, conditions apply).
+If you are interested in transferring debt from one card to another, the Coles Mastercard offers a 0% p.a. balance transfer rate for the first 12 months (offer ends 31 July 2022).
 Be aware that the rate reverts to the 19.99% p.a. cash advance rate after the introductory period.
 The card also has a purchase rate of 19.99% p.a. and offers up to 55 interest free days.
 Although it has no annual fee, you’ll want to keep up with your repayments, as there is a $30 late payment fee.

 Below are some of the top deals available currently in the Mozo database, specially selected by our editors.
 These are a selection of offers that we believe are worth paying attention to if you’re looking for a great credit card.
 Check out our credit card hub to do a full database search, read guides or more detailed product reviews.